 Contrast this with countless startups that build elaborate solutions looking for problems.
 They spend months or years perfecting features, launch to indifference, then desperately search for people who might need what they've built.
 The sequence is backwards.

 Problem-first MVP strategy inverts this: deeply understand customer problems, validate people will pay to solve them, then—and only then—build solutions.
+This is one of the most important decision frameworks high performers use to reduce risk.
 This approach dramatically reduces failure rates by ensuring product-market fit isn't accidental luck but systematic result of solving validated problems.

 The difference isn't subtle.
 Solution-first thinking asks: "I've built X—who needs it?"
 Problem-first thinking asks: "People struggle with Y—how might we solve it?"
 One starts with answers seeking questions.
 The other starts with problems seeking solutions.